How to Learn Thai (Fast and Free)

 Anki displaying my Thai vocabulary

-Anki in action (I also have sound when an answer is revealed)
+Anki in action (sound plays when an answer is revealed)

 Not only does Anki allow you to input text in any language, but you can also add sounds, pictures and different coloured text to your flash cards.